 Our helpful guy didn’t speak any English, but sign language is universal and, face it, if a man in uniform points and pushes, you just go.

 You sign the cards and then head to the Immigration notice and booth.
-This is all within 8 metres of each other.
+This is all within 8 meters of each other.
 There was now no one in the line, so we went quickly through there.
-Then you put your bags through the airport security style scanner and you’re out.
+Then you put your bags through the airport security-style scanner and you’re out.

 Time to Cross Vietnam – China Border

 Vietnam to China in 16 minutes.
 Pretty darned good.
 This was late morning by the time we arrived at the border (11:44 on a Saturday).
-We had no bus to catch on the other side, our bus goes at 06:00 or 09:00 tomorrow.
+We had no bus to catch on the other side that day, our bus goes at 06:00 or 09:00 tomorrow.
 So we plan to stay in Hekou for the night.

 There are multiple locations in China named Hekou.
-You are travelling to Hekou, Yunnan.
+You are traveling to Hekou, Yunnan.

 Facilities in Hekou

 There’s not a lot to see.
-Its typical border town, but you’ll find places to stay and eat (More on Hekou Food here), even if you don’t speak or read any Chinese.
+It’s a typical border town, but you’ll find places to stay and eat (More on Hekou Food here), even if you don’t speak or read any Chinese.

 Hekou Accommodation Recommendations

-Shared terrace and lounge, free wifi.
-English spoken here.
-Dorm beds and private rooms available.
-Get best prices and a reservation here.
+Sun Hotel – Shared terrace and lounge, free wifi.
+English is spoken here.
+Dorm beds and private rooms are available.
+Get the best prices and a reservation here.

-Easy location, walking distance of the border.
-24 hour desk, restaurant Big rooms and very clean.
+1982 Hostel – Easy location, within walking distance of the border.
+24-hour desk, restaurant Big rooms and very clean.
 Reserve your room now at a great price.

-Free in room wifi, 4 hour front desk and an entire NON SMOKING FLOOR!
+Asia Theme Hotel – Free in-room wifi, 24-hour front desk, and an entire NON SMOKING FLOOR!
 Secure your room now

 Getting Chinese currency in Hekou